open2c/pairtools/README.md

 pairsamtools is a simple and fast command-line framework to process sequencing data from a Hi-C experiment.

-pairsamtools processes pair-end sequence alignments and performs the following
+pairsamtools process pair-end sequence alignments and perform the following
 operations:
 - detect and classify ligation sites (a.k.a.
 Hi-C pairs) produced in Hi-C experiments
 - sort .pairs files for downstream analyses